mister-lepak/seedly-take-home-challenge/README.md

 5. Comments
    - This model is the data source for the comments posted and linked to related answers and users who commented

-Futher details of the Data Structure can be refered in the [ModelStructure.md](https://github.com/mrlepak/seedly-take-home-challenge/blob/main/public/models/ModelStructure.md)
+Further details of the Data Structure can be referred in the [ModelStructure.md](https://github.com/mrlepak/seedly-take-home-challenge/blob/main/public/models/ModelStructure.md)

 ## Design of Data Structures

-The design of this data structure is assuming backend database did not provide necessary data population.
+The design of this data structure is assuming the backend database did not provide the necessary data population.
 Hence, data assessment such as selecting Featured Answers and Dates formatting is done at the frontend.

 ## State Management